wikimedia/restbase-mod-table-cassandra/doc/Transactions.md

           transaction updates
     - abort *other* transaction if other timeuuid newer (atomic update on 'abort' column)
-    - abort / retry current transaction if other timeuuid is older
+    - retry aquiring the lock (wound-wait) for a limited time or abort / retry current transaction if other timeuuid is older
 - once everything is properly locked, atomically mark transaction as *committed* by inserting now() tid
     - perform all updates using commit tid